 The fish-to-regular ratio has decreased dramatically exactly because so many people decided to give real money poker a serious shot.

 While not many made it all the way to the top, thanks to plentiful resources available online, most of these players have become at least solid and far from easy targets.
-There are still rooms where you can find some fish swimming around, as described in this 888 Poker review, but these days you need to look for them.
+There are still poker rooms where you can find some fish swimming around, as described at this site about US poker online, but these days you need to look for them.
 They will not come to you.

 These stories about building huge bankrolls from $50 or $100 deposit are often not verified.
 Even when they are true, you need to understand that variance played a huge role in this.
 While these players are undoubtedly good, they had to run extremely well never to lose their initial deposit.